zuo-shi-yun/NotionLinkFix/README.md

 3. `send_request` function: sends a request via the `agent` parameter of this method and returns the request result.
     - You need to implement both proxied and unproxied requests.
 This is determined by the `enable_proxy` parameter.
     - You may also need to pay attention to the following configurations when sending requests:
         1. Request timeout time.
-You can pass the `*self*.timeout` parameter.
+You can pass the `self.timeout` parameter.
         2. Whether to ignore certificate validation.
-The `*self*.certificate_verification` parameter can be passed.
+The `self.certificate_verification` parameter can be passed.
         3. Whether to allow redirection.
         4. Set request headers.
 Random request headers can be obtained by calling the `get_random_headers` method.
         5. Set the request proxy.
-    - Note that the request is considered to have failed when the function runs longer than `*self*.task_timeout`, which is three times `*self*.timeout`.
+    - Note that the request is considered to have failed when the function runs longer than `self.task_timeout`, which is three times `self.timeout`.

 </details>